CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_04_Implementing_Hyper-V_Replica_and_Windows_Server_Backup.md

 ### Task 2: Configure Hyper-V replication

+In this task, you will be enabling replication for a virtual machine (SEA-CORE1) from SEA-SVR2 to SEA-SVR1 and verifying that replication is functioning correctly.

 1. On **SEA-SVR2**, switch to the **Administrator: Windows PowerShell** window displaying the local PowerShell session.
 1. To enable replication of the virtual machine **SEA-CORE1** from **SEA-SVR2** to **SEA-SVR1**, on **SEA-SVR2**, at the Windows PowerShell prompt of the local session, enter the following command and press Enter: